New from ACTIVE: Check out our latest products here

 June 10, 2023

-Washing your clothes in hot water (defined as higher than 130 degrees Fahrenheit or 54 degrees Celcius)is a great way to kill bacteria, viruses, and other germs.
+Washing your clothes in hot water is a great way to remove contaminants.
 However, it comes with a price.
-Not only will hot water cause the fabric to break down more quickly but it’ll also add to your utility bill.
-To give you an idea, the average hot or warm water cycle costs 68 cents while using cold water for laundry only costs four cents—that makes it 17 times more expensive!
+Not only will hot or warm water cause the fabric to break down more quickly but it’ll also add to your utility bill.

 What’s more, is that it can also harm the environment.
 This happens when you’re washing clothes made of synthetic fibers such as activewear (e.g. leggings, tanks, sports bras).
-Every time you wash them in hot water, they will shed tiny plastic particles aka microfibers, which can eventually end up in the ocean or our drinking water supply.
+Every time you wash them in hot or warm water, they will shed tiny plastic particles, which can eventually end up in the ocean or our drinking water supply.

-As you can imagine, it’s a big issue as our wastewater systems aren’t capable of filtering out all of these plastic particles.
+If anything, it’s a big issue as our wastewater systems aren’t capable of filtering out all of these plastic particles.
 As a result, they end up in the oceans, where they have the potential to harm aquatic life.
-For example, it’s not uncommon for fish to mistake these small plastic fibers for food and that, over time, can affect the ecosystem.

-When Is It Best To Use Cold Water For Laundry?
+When Does Cold Water Work Best For Laundry?

-Fortunately, there’s a super easy way to prevent those problems—by using cold water.
-According to one study, the amount of microfibers that are released during a cold wash cycle are significantly less compared to using hot water cycles.
+Fortunately, there’s a super easy way to prevent those problems—by using cold water washes instead.
+According to one study, the amount of microfibers that are released during a cold water wash are significantly less compared to using hot or warm water cycles.

-That’s not all, cold water is also less likely to damage your clothes, meaning that they’ll stay new for longer.
-For instance, cold water can keep the colors from fading.
-Not only that but it can also help prevent the fabrics from shrinking.
+That’s not all, it’s also less likely to damage your clothes, meaning they’ll stay new for longer.

-Cold water also uses less energy per load, which will save you money in the long run.
+On top of that, it uses less energy per load, which will save you money in the long run.
 More specifically, it can save you up to $66 per year, according to Energy Star.
-While it might not seem like much, it can quickly add up.

 6 Reasons Why You Should Use Cold Water for Laundry